If your home or essential household items were damaged or destroyed by a natural disaster, you may be eligible for the Disaster Relief Grant.

 When you submit your application, you'll receive a confirmation email with an application reference number.

-Resilience NSW, who is administering the grant, may contact you to arrange a home visit and assess the damage.
-You will receive a letter telling you the result of your application.
+NSW Reconstruction Authority may contact you to arrange a home visit and assess the damage.
+You'll receive a letter telling you the result of your application.

 You can also visit a Recovery Centre to apply.